Delhi Jal Board

-Delhi Jal Board (DJB) is the government agency responsible for supply of potable water to the most of the National Capital Territory region of Delhi, India.
+Delhi Jal Board (DJB) is the government agency responsible for the supply of potable water to most of the National Capital Territory region of Delhi, India.
 Delhi Jal Board was constituted on 6 April 1998 through an Act of the Delhi Legislative Assembly incorporating the previous Delhi Water Supply and Sewage Disposal Undertaking.
-DJB is also responsible for treatment and disposal of waste water.
+DJB is also responsible for the treatment and disposal of waste water.

-Prior to this Act the above functions were entrusted with erstwhile Delhi Water Supply and Sewage Disposal Undertaking.
-The Board shall also be bound to supply to the New Delhi Municipal Council, Delhi Cantonment Board and Military Engineering services, at the place or places at which immediately before the commencement of this Act, the Delhi Water supply & Sewage Disposal Undertaking constituted under the Delhi Municipal Corporation Act, 1957.

 Water supply policies

 In 2004, the DJB called on residents to use a bucket of water instead of shower in order to save water.

 In July 2012, the Board decided the privatization of tanker management system in the city to check pilferage of water.

-Most recently, vide Resolution No. 871 dated 27.08.2019, the DJB announced a complete waiver of water arrears for people living in colonies categorized as E, F, G and H (House Tax Categorization) and a rebate ranging from 25-75 per cent of the dues for consumers falling in the other four categories (A-D).
+In late 2019, vide Resolution No. 871 dated 27.08.2019, the DJB announced a complete waiver of water arrears for people living in colonies categorized as E, F, G and H (House Tax Categorization) and a rebate ranging from 25-75 per cent of the dues for consumers falling in the other four categories (A-D).